How to Watch the WNBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lynx look to pull off an away win at the Sparks on Friday at 10:00 PM ET.
+The Wings hit the road the Sparks on Friday at 10:00 PM ET.

 How to Watch